JHenzi/robot-diary/README.md

 robotic perspective to make a comparison humans wouldn't think of
 ```

-The vision model receives this rich context along with the image, resulting in entries that feel **aware, varied, and genuinely contextual**.
+The writing model receives this rich context along with the factual image description, resulting in entries that feel **aware, varied, and genuinely contextual**. **With GPT-OSS-120b**, the larger model produces significantly richer narratives—deeper reflections, more sophisticated robotic voice, better narrative flow, and more nuanced observations.

+**With GPT-OSS-120b**: The larger model produces significantly richer narratives—deeper reflections, more sophisticated robotic voice, better narrative flow, and more nuanced observations.
+The robot's unique perspective becomes more pronounced, its thoughts more complex, and its storytelling more compelling.

 ## Results